 Trip Cancellation insurance can cover travelers for 100% of their prepaid and nonrefundable trip expenses if they need to cancel for a reason that’s specifically listed by their policy.
-The most common covered reason to cancel a trip under the Trip Cancellation benefit is an illness, injury, or death of the traveler, their traveling companion, or a non-traveling family member.
+The most common covered reason to cancel a trip under the Trip Cancellation benefit is an illness, injury, or death.

 However, there are many other events covered under the Trip Cancellation benefit.
 Travel insurance comparison site, Squaremouth, explains what can be covered and what is not covered by Trip Cancellation insurance.

 Trip Cancellation insurance can cover travelers for unforeseen events that prevent them from taking their trip.
 Below are the reasons that may be covered by the Trip Cancellation benefit:

 - Illness, injury, or death – you can be covered if you, a traveling companion, or family member become sick or injured, preventing you from taking your trip

 - Hurricane and weather – you can be covered in inclement weather significantly delays or cancels your trip, damages your destination, or forces an evacuation at your destination

 - Terrorism – you can be covered in the event of a terrorist attack at or near your destination

 - Financial default – you can be covered if your airline, cruise line, or other common carrier go into financial default

 - Employment layoff – you can be covered if you are unexpectedly let go or fired from a job, as long as you have been there for at least 1-3 years, depending on the policy